Eluder-based Regret for Stochastic Contextual MDPs: Analysis

 \subsection{A Key Technical Challenge}

 Our goal is to derive computable and reliable confidence bounds over the expected value of any policy.
-The difficulty is that the offline regression oracles have regret guarantees only with respect to the trajectories' distributions, which are related to the dynamics $P_\star$.
-Hence, a main technical challenges is to translate the oracle's regret to a guarantee with respect to the estimated dynamics $\widehat{P}_t$.
+The difficulty is that the offline regression oracles have regret guarantees only with respect to the trajectories' distributions, which are related to the true context-dependent dynamics $P_\star$.
+Hence, a main technical challenge is to translate the oracle's regret to a guarantee with respect to the estimated context-dependent dynamics $\widehat{P}_t$.
 Notice that the confidence bounds are computable only if stated in terms of $\widehat{P}_t$.
-Following ideas from \cite{foster2021statistical}, we solve this issue using a multiplicative value change of measure that is based on the Hellinger distance. \begin{definition}[Squared Hellinger Distance] For any two distributions $\mathbb{P}$, $\mathbb{Q}$ over a discrete support $X$ we define the Squared Hellinger Distance as

-\end{definition} The following change of measure lemma allows us to measure the value difference caused by the use of approximated transition probabilities in terms of the expected cumulative Hellinger distance (see proof in \cref{sec:proof-change-of-measure}). \begin{lemma}[Value change of measure] Let $r: S \times A \to [0,1]$ be a bounded expected rewards function.
+Following ideas from \citet{foster2021statistical}, we solve this issue using a multiplicative value change of measure that is based on the Hellinger distance.
+Concretely, the following change of measure lemma allows us to measure the value difference caused by the use of approximated transition probabilities in terms of the expected cumulative Hellinger distance (proof in \cref{sec:proof-change-of-measure}). \begin{lemma}[Value change of measure] Let $r: S \times A \to [0,1]$ be a bounded expected rewards function.
 Let $P_\star$ and $\widehat{P}$ denote two dynamics and consider the MDPs $M = (S,A,P_\star,r, s_0,H)$ and $\widehat{M} = (S,A,\widehat{P},r, s_0,H)$.
-Then, for any policy $\pi$ we have
+Then, for any policy $\pi$ it holds that

-\end{lemma} Notice that this result is vacuous when the reward function is not very small.
+\end{lemma} Notice that this bound is loose when the reward function is not small.
 However, it is significantly tighter than standard results when the rewards are small.
-For example, consider the reward $ r^c(s,a) = (\widehat{f}_t(c,s,a) - f_\star(c,s,a))^2 , $ which is the squared reward approximation error.
-Letting $\widehat{\M}= (S,A \widehat{P}, r^c, s_0, H)$ and $\M = (S,A {P}_\star, r^c, s_0, H)$, \cref{lemma:value-change-of-measure-main} implies that the expected reward approximation error with respect to $\widehat{P}$ is at most a constant multiple of the expected reward and dynamics approximation errors with respect to $P_\star$.
-In contrast, a standard change of measure replaces the squared Hellinger distance with Total Variation (TV), whose cumulative error scales as $\smash{\sqrt{T}}$ rather than the smaller $\smash{\log{T}}$ of the Hellinger distance.
+For instance, later in the analysis we consider the reward $ r^c(s,a) = (\widehat{f}_t(c,s,a) - f_\star(c,s,a))^2 $ that is the squared reward approximation error.
+Letting $\widehat{\M}= (S, A, \widehat{P}, r^c, s_0, H)$ and $\M = (S, A, {P}_\star, r^c, s_0, H)$, \cref{lemma:value-change-of-measure-main} implies that the expected reward approximation error with respect to $\widehat{P}$ is at most a constant multiple of the expected reward and dynamics approximation errors with respect to $P_\star$.
+In contrast, a standard change of measure replaces the squared Hellinger distance with Total Variation (TV) whose cumulative error scales as $\smash{\sqrt{T}}$.